kubernetes/kubernetes/cluster/juju/charms/trusty/kubernetes/README.md

   deployment environment (machine 0).
 - Deploys the Juju GUI to your environment onto the bootstrap node.
-- Provisions 4 machines, and deploys the Kubernetes services on top of them (Kubernetes-master, two Kubernetes minions using flannel, and etcd).
+- Provisions 4 machines, and deploys the Kubernetes services on top of them (Kubernetes-master, two Kubernetes nodes using flannel, and etcd).
 - Orchestrates the relations among the services, and exits.

 Now you should have a running Kubernetes.
 Run `juju status